Noovolari/leapp/docs/configuring-session/configure-aws-iam-user.md

 ---
 title: "Configure AWS IAM User"
 description: "How to configure AWS IAM User session.
-An AWS Identity and Access Management (IAM) user is an entity that you create in AWS to represent the person or application that uses it to interact with AWS."
+An AWS IAM user is an entity that you create in AWS to represent the person or application that interact with AWS."
 page_type: "session"
 structured_data_how_to_title: "Configure AWS IAM User"
 structured_data_how_to_tip1: "From the top bar, click on the plus icon to ass a new session."